pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 This guide relies on PyPI's `trusted publishing`_ implementation to connect to `GitHub Actions CI/CD`_.
 This is recommended for security reasons, since the generated tokens are created for each of your projects individually and expire automatically.
-Otherwise you'll need to generate an `API token`_ for both PyPI and TestPyPI.
-In case of publishing to third-party indexes like :doc:`devpi <devpi:index>`, you will need to provide a username/password combination.
+Otherwise, you'll need to generate an `API token`_ for both PyPI and TestPyPI.
+In case of publishing to third-party indexes like :doc:`devpi <devpi:index>`, you may need to provide a username/password combination.

 Since this guide will demonstrate uploading to both